Dlutchy/blog/content/post/How-to-create-a-button-in-a-Model-Driven-(Dataverse)-Power-App-that-launches-a-Power-Automate-Flow-in-a-Solution/index.md

 1 — I assume you are using Microsoft Edge.
 Therefore Read the Debugging Documentation [ Get started debugging JavaScript — Microsoft Edge Development | Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/javascript/).

 2 — In your Script remove remark out your lines (using//) until you find the bad line of code.

-## Conclusion

-Good luck and leave yourself plenty of time to resolve issues.
-Also there are plenty of resources in the Internet to help.